ohmybash/oh-my-bash/CONTRIBUTING.md

 [contributing on GitHub](https://help.github.com/articles/using-pull-requests) and have a fork [properly set up](https://github.com/ohmybash/oh-my-bash/wiki/Contribution-Technical-Practices).

-You MUST always create PRs with _a dedicated branch_ based on the latest upstream tree.
+You MUST always create PRs with _a dedicated branch_ (i.e., a branch that is NOT `master`) based on the latest upstream tree.

 If you create your own PR, please make sure you do it right.
 Also be so kind as to reference any issue that would be solved in the PR description body,